-Postgraduate Module in Disaster Risk Studies
+Postgraduate Honours Module in Disaster Risk Studies and development

 While South Africa specifically, and Southern Africa in general, are not internationally viewed as disaster-prone, rapid population growth, widespread socioeconomic vulnerability and environmental pressures have significantly increased disaster risk.
 This is reflected in severe drought impacts and flash flooding – along with growing rates of ‘small disasters’ in peri-urban and informal settlements, which inflict devastating losses on poor households.
 These trends suggest that in addition to improving early warning for, preparedness and response to disaster events, there is an equally pressing imperative to reduce the probability and severity of disaster occurrences through risk-sensitive development interventions.

 This course provides students with an integrated understanding of disaster risk and its implications for sustainable development in southern Africa, with a specific focus on South Africa.
 The course contextualises disaster risk as an outcome of the interplay between human and natural factors.
 Particular thematic area’s and activities include;

 The course adopts an interdisciplinary perspective on disasters, taking into consideration both biophysical elements (hazards) and the social and economic forces that influence disaster vulnerability and resilience.
 Specific learning outcomes include: